tebl/RC1802-Cosmac-ELF/README.md

 In order to keep PCB fabrication costs down, around 5$ for 10 of each from [PCBWay.com](https://www.pcbway.com/member/order/orderonline.aspx) or
 [Seeed Studio](https://www.seeedstudio.com/fusion_pcb.html) to just mention a couple.
-Mainly they'll want you to upload a Zipped copy of everything in the export folder in each module, colour are
+Mainly they'll simply want a zipped-up copy of everything in the export folder from each module, most options should just be left on defaults (just put 100x100 mm as size).

-the computer is split into separate modules designed to connect together.